deruelle/mobicents/servers/jain-slee/README.txt

 5. After a successful build the modules are installed in the server at JBOSS_HOME.
 Individual artifacts are available in the target directory for each module.

-Adding mobicents to Eclipse
+Adding project to Eclipse
 ---------------------------

 1. Fetch all the project dependencies to your local Maven2 repository:

-mvn andromdapp:eclipse (in your mobicents directory)
+mvn mobicents:eclipse

 2. Make sure Eclipse is CLOSED